-Reynolds of Rushock Ltd, a prestigious vehicle body repair company trading in Worcestershire since 1976, contacted industrial floor paint suppliers PSC Flooring Limited to quote for refurbishing the floor area of their very busy paint shop.
+Reynolds of Rushock Ltd, a prestigious vehicle body repair company trading in Worcestershire since 1976, contacted industrial flooring contractors PSC Flooring Limited to quote for refurbishing the floor area of their very busy paint shop.

 Reynolds Ltd is an exceptionally modern motor body repair facility, packed with the very latest equipment for the safe and perfect repair of all types of bodywork damage to all makes of vehicle.
 The busy body shop boasts three spray booths which are in constant use; each with the facility to cleanse the air inside continuously, to ensure no dust inclusions in the final paint finish.
 With this in mind, the client specification for the final floor covering was:

 - Hygienic and easy to clean